OfficeDev/Microsoft-Teams-Samples/samples/bot-suggested-actions/csharp/README.md

      - `{{MicrosoftAppId}}` - Generated from Step 1 is the application app id
      - `{{MicrosoftAppPassword}}` - Generated from Step 1, also referred to as Client secret

-   -In a terminal, navigate to `samples/bot-suggested-actions/csharp`
+   - In a terminal, navigate to `samples/bot-suggested-actions/csharp`

      change into project folder
       ```bash
       cd # SuggestedActions
       ```
-   -From a terminal
+   - From a terminal
      ```bash
      # run the bot
      dotnet run
      ```

-   -Or from Visual Studio
+   - Or from Visual Studio
      - Launch Visual Studio
      - File -> Open -> Project/Solution
      - Navigate to `SuggestedActions` folder